Aging & Health A to Z

 Casual or Random (non-fasting) Blood Glucose Test

-If you have diabetes symptoms or risk factors, your healthcare professional might perform this simple in-office blood test by taking a drop of blood from your finger.
+If you have diabetes symptoms or risk factors, your healthcare provider might perform this simple in-office blood test by taking a drop of blood from your finger.
 You don’t need to fast before the test.
 A glucose level of 200 mg/dL or higher usually indicates diabetes.

 Posted: March 2012